CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors-events/README.md

 - Differentiate between certain methods
 - Understand the process of chaining methods
 - Understand proper `<script>` loading order in HTML
+- Understand how AJAX can be used to read a JSON file